renovate-bot/khulnasoft-lab-_-vulx/docs/docs/configuration/index.md

 # Configuration
-Trivy can be configured using the following ways.
+Vul can be configured using the following ways.
 Each item takes precedence over the item below it:

 - CLI flags
 - Environment variables